 If Normal Rockwell had painted Easter dinner instead of Thanksgiving, he clearly would have nixed the turkey and gone with a ham.
 After all, a ham marks a celebration, a crowd, and good times.
 But there’s no need to wait until the bunny hops along-a ham makes a terrific centerpiece anytime this spring.
-On the following pages, we’ll explain how to shop for one, cook it, and deal with the leftovers, if you’re lucky enough to have any.
+Below, we’ll explain how to shop for one, cook it, and deal with the leftovers, if you’re lucky enough to have any.

 What is a ham exactly?

 Where it comes from: A ham is the hip and upper portion of the back leg of a pig, boar, or other porcine, four-legged animal.

 Put simply: It’s the rear end, the hindquarter, the tuchus of a pig, plus a bit more down the leg for good measure.
 It doesn’t have to be cured; it needn’t be smoked.
 It must never be garnished with maraschino cherries.